trueos/trueos-docs/trueos-handbook/install.rst

 ZFS Overview
 ^^^^^^^^^^^^

-ZFS is an enterprise grade file-system, which provides many features
+ZFS is an enterprise grade file-system, which provides many features.
-including: support for high storage capacities, high reliability, the ability to quickly take snapshots, boot environments, continuous integrity checking and automatic repair, RAIDZ which was designed to overcome the limitations of hardware RAID, and native NFSv4 ACLs.
+These include: support for high storage capacities, high reliability, the ability to quickly take snapshots, boot environments, continuous integrity checking and automatic repair, RAIDZ which was designed to overcome the limitations of hardware RAID, and native NFSv4 ACLs.

 If new to ZFS, the Wikipedia entry on :wikipedia:`ZFS` provides an excellent starting point to learn about its features.
-Additionally, `FreeBSD Mastery: ZFS <https://www.michaelwlucas.com/nonfiction/freebsd-mastery-zfs>`_ by Michael W Lucas and Allan Jude is a helpful resource specific to ZFS as it is implemented in FreeBSD.
+Additionally, `FreeBSD Mastery: ZFS <https://www.michaelwlucas.com/nonfiction/freebsd-mastery-zfs>`_ by Michael W Lucas and Allan Jude is a helpful ZFS resource as it is implemented in FreeBSD.

-These resources are also useful to bookmark and refer to as needed:
+These resources are also useful to bookmark and peruse as needed:

 * `ZFS Evil Tuning Guide <http://www.solarisinternals.com/wiki/index.php/ZFS_Evil_Tuning_Guide>`_